rladstaetter/javacv-webcam/README.md

 This project can be used as a starting point for experiments with OpenCV and Java.
 It showcases the usage of the PixelBuffer API which permits a fast display / rendering of a webcam image stream with JavaFX.

-Furthermore it uses [javafx-maven-plugin](https://github.com/openjfx/javafx-maven-plugin) and Gluon's [client plugin](https://github.com/gluonhq/client-maven-plugin) to generate custom java images and native compilation chain via GraalVM.
-Both approaches enable an easy deployment of your application.
+Furthermore it uses [javafx-maven-plugin](https://github.com/openjfx/javafx-maven-plugin) to generate a custom java image.

-You will need at least [Java11](https://adoptopenjdk.net) and [Maven 3.6.2](https://maven.apache.org/) to build, as well as a recent [GraalVM](https://www.graalvm.org) distribution.
+You will need at least [Java11](https://adoptopenjdk.net) and [Maven 3.6.2](https://maven.apache.org/) to build.

 ## javafx-maven-plugin